vScripter/lab/README.md

 # lab
-All files related to personal lab environments
+All files related to personal lab environments.